-We have altered the designs to address the concerns raised about security and privacy.
-We meet with residents in January 2019 to discuss how the footpath could be positioned to address their concerns.
+Residents raised concerns about security and privacy during meetings in 2019 and 2020.
+We have altered the designs to address these concerns.
 Please note that the planned cycle way has been removed from the design.

 Q17.
 Will access be maintained to the existing footpath and to Pedder Lane?